vlang/v/vlib/x/templating/dtm/README.md

 ```
 Title of text : @title
 Value in the text : @non_string_type
-HTML tags is always escaped in text file : @html_section
+HTML tags are always escaped in text file : @html_section
 ```

 ### 2. Minimal Vweb example: